+From a regulatory perspective, ARCA has approached this project in several components.
 First, the County will undertake some renovations to the facility infrastructure, which are exempt from CON review.

 Second, ARCA will renovate much of the facility for the relocation of its CON-exempted Detox-Only beds along with support space for these exempt beds and other unlicensed outpatient services.
 ARCA submitted an amended No Review Request on October 1, 2018 to the Department.
 Within this No Review Request, ARCA laid out the reasons why the relocation, excluding the 36 CDT beds, is exempt from review due to the fact that relocation will not result in a new institutional health service being offered.
 Please see Exhibit C-1.1 (Tab 3) for the No Review Request.
 On October 3, 2018, the Department approved the No Review Request for the facility relocation.
 Please see Exhibit C-1.2 (Tab 3) for the approval letter for No Review from the Department.
-The costs of renovations to the new location for the relocation of exempt Detox beds and other non-reviewable services have not been included in this project.
+The costs of renovations to the new location for the relocation of exempt CDT beds have not been included in this project.